Cryptolibertarian-id/Mastering-Typescript/README.md

 *—Anders Hejlsberg*

+Typescript does not provide new functionality in the runtime, it offers a number of features that help developers to write more maintainable code than using Javascript.
+One of the features is implementing modern programming language paradigm like object oriented language.

 A program written using typescript must first be compiled into javascript so that it can be executed by a browser or javascript engine.

 <img src="assets/Transpillation.png" style="zoom:120%;" />